miahmo652/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    1. dom allows programs and scripts to access and update the content, structure and style.

 2. What is an event?

+    2. an event is when the user or browser manipulate the page.
+For example clicking something is an event.

 3. What is an event listener?

+    3. eventlistener is when computer program waits for an even to happen.

 4. Why would we convert a NodeList into an Array?

+    4. we convert nodelist to an array to better manipulate the items inside.

 5. What is a component?

+    5.  components are reusable pieces of code.

 ### Git Set up